Maryam-Sayadi/bioinformatics-workbook/dataWrangling/fastaq-manipulations/retrieve-fasta-sequences-using-sequence-ids.md

 ```
 cdbyank -a ACCID /path/to/the/largeFASTA.fa.cidx
 ```
-For long and complex fastA file accessions there are two options to create the index file in such a way that there is no need to provide the full string to cdbyank in order to retrieve such a sequence, but only the first "<db>|<accession>" pair is sufficient:
+For long and complex fasta file accessions there are two options to create a shortcut index file.
+This way only the first
+"<db>|<accession>" pair is sufficient to retrieve a sequence:

 ```
  -c : the index file is built only by storing the "shortcut key"